hbctraining/DGE_workshop_salmon_online/lessons/03_DGE_QC_analysis.md

 <img src="../img/PCA_salmon.png" width="650">
 </p>

+***

+Exercise:

-**What does this plot tell you about the similarity of samples?**
+1. What does the above plot tell you about the similarity of samples?

-**Does it fit the expectation from the experimental design?**
+1. Does it fit the expectation from the experimental design?

-**What do you think the %variance information (in the axes titles) tell you about the data in the context of the PCA?**
+1. What do you think the %variance information (in the axes titles) tell you about the data in the context of the PCA?

+***

 By default `plotPCA()` uses the *top 500 most variable genes*.
 You can change this by adding the `ntop=` argument and specifying how many of the genes you want the function to consider.